River Mersey: River crossings

 The Mersey Railway completed its tunnel through the estuary's underlying Triassic sandstone using manual labour in 1885.
 Intended as a pneumatic railway, the company opted for steam trains from its opening until it was electrified in 1903.
 The centre of the running tunnel is between 30 ft and 70 ft below the river bed.
 The railway is now part of the Merseyrail network.
 Two road tunnels pass under the estuary from Liverpool.
 By road, the Queensway Tunnel opened in 1934 connecting the city to Birkenhead, and the Kingsway Tunnel, opened in 1971, connects with Wallasey.

 Further upstream, the Runcorn Railway Bridge over the river at Runcorn Gap was built in the 1860s for the London and North Western Railway on the mainline between London and Liverpool.
 It had a cantilevered footway providing an alternative crossing to a ferry.
 In 1905 the now demolished Widnes-Runcorn Transporter Bridge opened and took cars and passengers via a cable car.
 The Silver Jubilee Bridge, completed in 1961, is immediately adjacent.

 East of Warrington, the M6 motorway crosses the river and the Manchester Ship Canal on the Thelwall Viaduct.
 When the viaduct opened in 1963, it was the longest motorway bridge in England.
 A second viaduct alongside opened in 1995; northbound traffic uses the old viaduct and southbound the new.

 A new 6-lane bridge, the "Mersey Gateway", between Runcorn and Widnes began its construction phase in May 2014 and opened just after midnight on 14 October 2017.
-At the same time the Silver Jubilee Bridge was closed to undergo maintenance for approximately 6–12 months, but will remain open to pedestrians and cyclists.
-The new bridge uses tolls and the existing Silver Jubilee Bridge will also be tolled.
+At the same time the Silver Jubilee Bridge was closed to undergo maintenance for approximately 6–12 months, but remained open to pedestrians and cyclists.
+The new bridge uses tolls and the existing Silver Jubilee Bridge is also tolled open to local traffic.